relationbuilder/ml-classifier-gesture-recognition-feb5/tlearn/readme.md

 ## Sample Use ##

+* **python CNNClassify.py ../data/breast-cancer-wisconsin.adj.data.train.csv ../data/breast-cancer-wisconsin.adj.data.test.csv** Runs the Tensorflow NN
+classifer reading the .train.csv file for traing and using the .test.csv file to supply test data.
+It prints out the classification results.

 ## Important Files ##

+* **[CNNClassify.py](CNNClassify.py)** Runs the Tensorflow NN
+  classifer reading the .train.csv file for traing and using the .test.csv file to supply test data.
+  It prints out the classification results and shows the precision when forced to 100% recall.
+To the best of my knowledge this is the only TensorFlow utility that can run across many different CSV files that contain differnt sets of clases and different numbers of columns without changing the code.
+      ** See comments at very bottom of file.
+I still have to implement the command line processor to change the test and traing files.
+For now it is just uncomment the one you want to run.

 * **[TensorFlow-and-TFLearn-Readme.html](TensorFlow-and-TFLearn-Readme.html)** - Notes I made while getting tensor flow running on my windows laptop.